pekkis/hardcore-react-training/README.md

 ## Computer Requirements

 - MacOS, Linux or Windows all work.
   - In Windows, this works in WSL 2.
 I often use that myself when hobby coding.
-Native Windows?
-I have no clue, I do not care.
-  - If it doesn't work, just boot it up in some Linux virtual machine.
+  - If it doesn't work, just boot it up in some Linux virtual machine or docker or whatnot.
-- Current stable version of Node.js (18.x) and a "normal" default version of `npm` that comes bundled with the Node version (8.x).
-It might work on older or newer Node versions too, but no guarantees!
+- Current stable version of Node.js (18.x) and a "normal" default version of `npm` that comes bundled with the Node version.
+This might work on older or newer Node versions too, but no guarantees!
 Use `nvm` for example to manage multiple Node versions.
 - An editor / IDE that supports all the good stuff.
 I use [VSCode](https://code.visualstudio.com/) myself, and because of the LiveShare code sharing env, you probably should use it too during this training.

 ## Installation